ddsgok/str/README.md

 This package represents a string production line.

-This is made with the interfaces in this package Chained and Splitted.
-Each are created using srt.New as starting point, this function will convert via fmt.Sprintf, a string to Chained.
+This is made with the interfaces in this package Chainer, Splitter and Collecter.
+Each are created using srt.New as starting point, this function will convert via fmt.Sprintf, a string to Chainer.
 And then various operations can be performed on it.

-Each object have the hability to put its output as a string, as an error and printed onto desired io.Writer.
+Each object have the ability to put its output as a string, as an error and printed onto desired io.Writer.

 The package can be used like this: